Rasapudipalem Andhra Pradesh, India Travel Guide

 Visakhapatnam City, in contrast, boasts an extensive network of city buses covering most urban areas.
 There is no metro or tram system in Visakhapatnam.

-Visakhapatnam has maps at major bus stands.
+Visakhapatnam has find maps at major bus stands.
 Rasapudipalem relies on asking locals for how to get there and confirming destinations.

 Operate from early morning (5-6 AM) until late evening (9-10 PM).
 Village routes are less frequent.